-Many organisations see teaching literacy to groups as a way of empowering them.
-Through literacy, it is hoped, groups can have a greater control over legal contracts, learn more about staying healthy – greater control over their own lives.
+Many organisations see teaching literacy as a way to empower groups.
+Through literacy, it is hoped, groups can gain greater control over their own lives – from learning more about staying healthy to understanding legal contracts.

-Operation Upgrade in South Africa works for social change through the development of strong literacy skills.
+Operation Upgrade of South Africa works for social change through the development of strong literacy skills.
 They train educators to develop literacy lessons based on the real needs of learners, so that local issues such as AIDS, child abuse or the shortage of water, are incorporated into the programme.
-"Good Health Begins at home: A guide for literacy tutors" (36 pp in Zulu and English) is their manual linking literacy and health
+"Good Health Begins at home: A guide for literacy tutors" (72 pp in Zulu and English) is their manual linking literacy and health.

-Eenet sees education in the widest sense as one of the ways to change poverty.
+Enabling Education Network (Eenet) sees education in the widest sense as one of the ways to change poverty.
+They enable people to document and share their experiences of inclusion, equity and rights in education.